 Defend against social engineering attacks

 Data breach protocol, a sound data backup plan, and consistently updated security measures are all part of a smart cyber strategy.
 But what about the people that carry out the operations?
-Unfortunately, over 50% of data breaches can be traced to negligent employees.
+Unfortunately, sometimes the fault can be with negligent employees.